 If you feel as if you are being treated unfairly or illegally in the workplace, you have the right to fight it.
-At The Law Firm of Haden & Haden, we have experience in employment and labor law to help ensure you make the best case possible for your discrimination claim.
+At The Law Firm of Haden & Colbert, we have experience in employment and labor law to help ensure you make the best case possible for your discrimination claim.

 We understand that workplace discrimination can be emotionally disruptive and damaging, and we will work with you to protect your personal and professional integrity and get you back to life.
 Our attorneys will fight to achieve a satisfying resolution to your case that includes adequate compensation from the offending party to right any personal or financial wrongs you suffered from discrimination.